 You will also benefit from learning and networking with other professionals who work in information technology to drive the growth and success of medical schools, teaching hospitals, and health systems.
 To manage these rapidly expanding areas, organizations need visionary leaders who understand the complex responsibilities required to serve and advance academic medicine and this seminar equips you with invaluable skills to accomplish just that.

-In its 14th year, this three-and-a-half-day seminar has graduated close to 450 fellows who are shaping the future of IT and data/informatics in AAMC constituent institutions.
+In its 15th year, this three-and-a-half-day seminar has graduated more than 450 fellows who are shaping the future of IT and data/informatics in AAMC constituent institutions.

 Participants are guaranteed to leave the program with the knowledge, insight, and tools needed to support and advance the IT and data/informatics practices, policies, and services within complex multi-mission health organizations.